-- High blood pressure or hypertension might occur on its own, or together with congestive heart failure.
+- High blood pressure or hypertension might occur on its own, or in combination with congestive heart failure